aeu/legible-algorithms/README.md

 <a href="https://github.com/aeu/legible-algorithms/tree/master/sorting/quicksort">Quicksort &mdash; Intruduction to Algorithms.
 Cormen, Leiserson, Rivest and Stein, MIT Press.
 (Obj-C)</a>
 <a href="https://github.com/aeu/legible-algorithms/tree/master/sorting/improved-mergesort">Improved Mergesort (C++)</a>

+### OS Specific

+An example of implementing multhireading in POSIX.
+Spawns a few threads that do some work, and which demonstrates the use of a condition variable to signal completion to a monitoring thread.

+< href="https://github.com/aeu/legible-algorithms/tree/master/misc/threads/posix">POSIX thread sample</a>

 ### Misc Snippets / Drop Ins
 Random cool things as well as snippets that can be dropped in to other projects so you don't have to re-type the wheel every time.